karrot-dev/yunity.org/user/pages/01.heartbeat/2017-07-23/item.md

 ## News from foodsaving groups

+- Bruno from Gothenburg visited Berlin!
+He, his girlfriend Madde and Laurina spent a nice evening at Janina's place, where some BBQ, lots of talking and serious networking took place! ;) Before that Janina took the two Swedes to a typical pick-up at a small bakery in a metro station.
+Madde took some pictures and said to write something about this experience.
+We're looking forward to reading that! :)
 - We got an email from Ecuador!
 Chalo says there is big interest in starting a foodsaving group, and that he'd love to build on our experiences to do so.
 Funnily enough, while doing foodsharing on the Feel festival Tilmann and Janina discovered that Fausto - a foodsaver from Munich, who has Ecuadorian roots - is friends with Chalo and already plans going back to South America in the near future.
 This connection will definitely help us strengthening the bond to the Ecuadorian foodsaving community!
 - Another mail reached us, this time from Colombia!
 Daniela also thinks that saving food is a great idea and she was mainly looking for agruments and tips on how to convince store owners to cooperate.
 We linked her to the guide we wrote about [how to build and maintein cooperations with stores](https://yunity.atlassian.net/wiki/display/FSINT/How+to+build+and+maintain+cooperations+with+stores) and encouraged Chalo to also get in contact, since Ecuador and Colombia are neighboring countried and their circumstances and challenges could be similar.
 Apart from that networking is _always_ good... ;)